magic0whi/notebook/contents/cpp-notes/cpp-notes.md

    ```
 - Return a `std::array` or `std::vector`

-  The different is primarly that the arrays can be create on stack whereas vectors gonna store its underlying storage on heap.
+  The different is primarily that the arrays can be created on stack whereas vectors gonna store its underlying storage on heap.
   So technically returning a standard array would be faster.
   ```cpp
   import std;